 They provide a faster delivery of all of the compounds in cannabis, so whether you're using CBD, CBG or THC dominant plant material, you can feel the effects quickly and adjust your dosage as necessary.

 The effects of tinctures come on 15-30 minutes after you take a dose and can last for up to 4 hours.

 The effects also mellow out a lot faster than edibles, so even if you do take too much of a high THC tincture, it doesn't linger (and possibly ruin your day) like fat based edibles can.

 On that note, tinctures are a lot harder to take too much of since they're not in the form of something that tastes really good.

-Take it from someone who has eaten one too many cookie, pancake, and marijuana grilled cheese sandwich.
+Take it from someone who has eaten one too many cookies, pancakes, and a marijuana grilled cheese sandwich.
 It's easy to overdo it when you infuse your favorite foods with high THC cannabis.